CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

-However, a VCA can be used for other applications; I'd recommend watching [this video](https://www.youtube.com/watch?v=xxr5fT-E7m0) (particularly the second half) if you'd like to see examples.
+However, a VCA can be used for other applications; I'd recommend watching [this video](https://www.youtube.com/watch?v=xxr5fT-E7m0) (particularly the last two thirds) if you'd like to see examples.

 ## How a VCA Works